 In the wake the November 2008 Mumbai terror attacks, in a deal valued at $600 million, India purchased from Israel an aerostat radar system to help defend the country's coastline.
 The Indian Navy acquired two aerostat radars from Israel to fill vital gaps in the coastal security setup [the IAF already operated two aerostat radars and had ordered four more].
 The new Navy radars will be deployed in strategic points to provide advance warning against incoming enemy aircraft and missiles.
 The EL/M-2083 Aerostat radars are a simpler version of the Green Pine radar, made by Israel Aerospace Industries, and used by the Arrow missile defence system.
 The phased-array radars are mounted on tethered aerstats, at a maximum altitude of 13000 feet, and are capable of detecting intrusions at longer range than ground based radar systems, providing 3-D coverage in a radius of 500 km.

-India has sent a request for proposal for the purchase of eight Maritime Reconnaissance Aircraft (MRA) to overseas vendors.
+In 2009 India sent a request for proposal for the purchase of eight Maritime Reconnaissance Aircraft (MRA) to overseas vendors.
 The RFP to replace the Indian Navy's retiring fleet of eight Tupolev Tu-142s came after the Indian Navy turned down the US Navy's offer of leasing two P-3C Orions, because the 18-24 month retrofit would be too expensive.
 The Indian Navy engaged in exploratory talks with Boeing for involvement in the P-8A Poseidon (formerly known as Multi-mission Maritime Aircraft or MMA) program.
 Boeing is reportedly negotiating a direct commercial sale of eight P-8As to India to meet its requirement for an interim long-range maritime reconnaissance and anti-submarine warfare aircraft.

-The IN is also reported to be interested in acquiring up to two more Il-38 maritime reconnaissance aircraft.
+The IN was also reported to be interested in acquiring up to two more Il-38 maritime reconnaissance aircraft.
 This acquisition is to bolster the now depleted fleet of Indian Navy maritime reconnaissance planes.
 The new planes to be purchased would be the upgraded version of the aircraft fitted with advanced Sea Dragons digital common patrol suites.
 New procurement was necessary as existing Indian Navy surveillance assets were deemed insufficient to monitor the country's vast 7,516 km coastline, 1,197 island territories and 2.01 million square kilometer Exclusive Economic Zone.